Children and Family Support Worker

 ✨Tip Number 1

 Familiarise yourself with the specific challenges faced by women and children experiencing domestic violence.
-Understanding these issues will help you connect better during interviews and demonstrate your commitment to the cause.
+Understanding these issues will help you connect better with the team and demonstrate your commitment to the cause during interviews.

 ✨Tip Number 2